eea/eea.reports/README.txt

 Dependencies
 ============

-* Optional: pdfinfo to parse pdf metadata (part of the xpdf package).

-  yum install xpdf (fedora)
-  apt-get install xpdf (debian)

-* Optional: pdftk and ImageMagick (6.3.7+) convert to generate a cover image from a pdf file.
+* ImageMagick (6.3.7+) convert to generate a cover image from a pdf file.

-  yum install pdftk (fedora)
-  apt-get install pdftk (debian)

   yum install ImageMagick
   apt-get install imagemagick